software-mansion/react-native-reanimated/docs/docs/api/hooks/useFrameCallback.md

 Properties:
 * `timestamp: number`: the current system time (in miliseconds)
-* `timeSinceLastFrame: number`: time (in miliseconds) since last frame - this value may be zero on the first frame update
+* `timeSinceLastFrame: number | null`: time (in miliseconds) since last frame - this value will be null on the first frame after activation (then it should be ~16ms on 60Hz or ~8ms on 120Hz displays when there is no lag)
 * `elapsedTime: number`: time (in miliseconds) since the callback was last activated

 ## Example